rootlyhq/terraformer/README.md

 ### Upgrade Rootly API support

-Run `make upgrade` or `go get -u github.com/rootlyhq/terraform-provider-rootly` and commit changes.
-Tag to release.
+Run `make release` and push the generated commit/tag to GitHub.